edoardottt/twitterBot/README.md

 VERSIONING :books:
 --------------------------------------------

+**v 1.3:**

+        - Added a better visualization of statistics for every user with matplotlib
+        - With -s option now It shows a graphic that shows likes and retweets for each performance performed

 **v 1.2.1:**

-        -Now It prints the links crawled in your home/search input field
+        - Now It prints the links crawled in your home/search input field

 **v 1.2:**